 Henna is perfect if you are trying to achieve a shade of red, brown or black; it will not lighten the hair.
 Henna is tone-on-tone hair color, and it will stain the original color of the hair.
 In this sense, each application of henna is different and unique to the head of hair!

-Is it true that you should avoid permanent hair dye on top of henna?
+Should we avoid applying permanent hair dye on top of henna hair dye?

 Who should stay away from henna hair dye?